wilfreddenton/unsafe-perform.io/posts/bitfinessed.md

 Unable or unwilling to eat the losses themselves, Bitfinex passed it on by taking 36% of customer funds: BTC, ETH, USD, etc.

 > In place of the loss in each wallet, we are crediting a token labeled BFX to record each customer’s discrete losses.
 Tokens will be distributed without release or waiver.
-The BFX tokens will remain outstanding until redeemed in full by Bitfinex or possibly exchanged—upon the creditor’s request and Bitfinex’s acceptance—for shares of iFinex Inc[^security-breach].
+The BFX tokens will remain outstanding until redeemed in full by Bitfinex or possibly exchanged—upon the creditor’s request and Bitfinex’s acceptance—for shares of iFinex Inc[^security-breach-update].

 Think of BFX tokens as IOUs.
 They were unregulated, came with no defined payback schedule, offered zero interest, and were provided to users in a forced sale.